apache/directory-server/installers/README.md

 * Set the _profile_ to match the plugin you want to debug (**mac**, **bin**, **debian**, **rpm**, **windows**, **archive**, **docker**, or **installers**)
 * You are good to go !

+NOTE: If you were to modify the plugin, do not forget to recompile it before debugging it !